LukeGus/GodotP2PMatchmaking/README.md

 # Planned Features

 - Support for multiplayer sessions with more than 2 players
+- Simplify installation by creating my own Docker image
 - Additional enhancements and improvements to come!

 ---